Tanz2024/webby-backend-assessment/README.md

 # NestJS Blog Management API

 A clean, production-ready GraphQL API built with **NestJS**, **Prisma**, and **PostgreSQL**.
-This project showcases a real-world backend system with modular architecture, authentication, post and tag management, profile handling, and CQRS-based logic.
-It was developed as part of a backend developer technical assessment.
+This project is a practical backend system built using modular design principles.
+It includes user authentication, post and tag operations, profile management, and follows the CQRS pattern for clean separation of logic.
+It was developed as part of a technical assessment for a backend developer role.

 ---